OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 Please note that, encryption does not provide data integrity, i.e., if an attacker modifies the cipher text and a user decrypts the modified cipher text, the resulting plain-text will be garbage (but the decryption operation itself will perform successfully).

 A good example for an symmetric algorithm that does not protect integrity is One-Time-Pad.
 This algorithm XORs the input data with a secret input key.
-This leads to a cipher text which's data confidenciality is information theoretical secure -- i.e. even an attacker with unlimited processing power would not be able to crack the encryption.
+This leads to a cipher text which's data confidentiality is information theoretical secure -- i.e. even an attacker with unlimited processing power would not be able to crack the encryption.
 But data integrity is not protected.

-For example, image that you have a message with an amount of money to be transfered.
+For example, image that you have a message with an amount of money to be transferred.
 Let the amount be 1000 Euro/Dollars, which would be `0x0011 1110 1000` the secret key that you are using is `0x0101 0101 0101` (not very random, I know).
-XORing those two leads to a transfered message of `0x0110 1011 1101`.
-The attacker has no idea of knowning the plain-text.
-But she imagines that normally a low amount of money is transfered and bit-flips the highest bit of the message, making it `0x1110 1011 1101`.
+XORing those two leads to a transferred message of `0x0110 1011 1101`.
+The attacker has no idea of the contents of the plain-text.
+But she imagines that normally a low amount of money is transferred and bit-flips the highest bit of the message, making it `0x1110 1011 1101`.
 The victim now retrieves the message, decrypts it through XORing it with the secret key and has retrieved the value of `0x1011 1110 1000` which amounts to 3048 Euro/Dollars.
-So while the attacker was not able to break the encryption, she was able to change the undelying message as the underlying message was not integrity protected.
+So while the attacker was not able to break the encryption, she was able to change the underlying message as the underlying message was not integrity protected.

 #### Static Analysis